You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Quietly and constantly Lawson has built solid relationships with the area's best artists and venues and earned their respect.
 He has overcome heartbreak and adversity and graciously showed up again and again to give his all on stage for crowds of all sizes, night after night and year after year.

-Lawson's songs evoke a poignant melancholy that smacks of the influences he's proud to claim: Elliot Smith, Townes Van Zandt, Hayes Carl and his good friend, the late local legend Allun Cormier.
+Lawson's songs evoke a poignant melancholy that smacks of the influences he's proud to claim: Elliott Smith, Townes Van Zandt and his good friend, the late local legend Allun Cormier.
 The songs sound like beer and cigarette smoke and rural highways that lead to ramshackle roadhouses.
 They sound like a cry to a star-filled sky, a dreamer's diary, the words of the last romantic.

 They are Americana songs with twang and grit and that high lonesome sound, but the lyrics are less confined to Southern fables than many artists under the country banner.
 They access certain cosmic and universal threads of consciousness in a dreamy poetic haze that is not concerned with linear narrative or lists of interests and activities that prove him Southern.
 He's a true Southern man, alright, with chivalry and manners, a healthy respect for his elders and influences, but he's a southerner like Faulkner is: he offers a unique and challenging perspective on life without seeming like he hates it.